 Your rights as a posted worker

-According to the Act on Posting of Workers that employees posted in Denmark by a foreign enterprise are covered by the following legislation:
+According to the Act concerning the Posting of Workers that workers posted in Denmark by a foreign enterprise are covered by the following legislation:

 No minimum wage